jakirkhan786/AtliQ-Hospitality-Analysis-PowerBI/README.md

 ![Hospatility Domain_page-0002](https://github.com/user-attachments/assets/66385b34-f0dd-4bee-9db7-d5121851ec7b)

-Some Important insights from the Dashboard
+**Some Important insights from the Dashboard**

-Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad and Delhi
+1.Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad and Delhi

-AtliQ Exotica performs better compared to all 7 type of properties with 320 Million revenue, rating 3.62, occupancy percentage 57 and cancellation rate as 24.4%.
+2.AtliQ Exotica performs better compared to all 7 type of properties with 320 Million revenue, rating 3.62, occupancy percentage 57 and cancellation rate as 24.4%.

-AtliQ Bay has the highest occupancy of 66%
+3.AtliQ Bay has the highest occupancy of 66%

-Week 24 recorded the highest revenue among all, which is 139.6 Million
+4.Week 24 recorded the highest revenue among all, which is 139.6 Million

-Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore
+5.Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore

-AtliQ lost around 298 Million in cancellation
+6.AtliQ lost around 298 Million in cancellation

-Elite type rooms has the most booking and as well higher cancellation rate.
+7.Elite type rooms has the most booking and as well higher cancellation rate.